-Welcome to the interview series called "The Inspired Life!"
+Welcome to the inspired interview series!
 In this series we'll interview incredible people with compelling and inspiring stories from across the globe to help you start living your inspired life.

 WHAT IS THE INSPIRED LIFE?